transdsign-boop/maxpain/replit.md

 - Performance metrics, charts, and funding cost calculations working
 - Order reconciliation and cascade detection active

-⚠️ **Known Technical Issue - Drizzle ORM Caching**:
+⚠️ **Known Technical Issue - Drizzle ORM + Neon Schema Caching**:
-Encountered persistent prepared statement caching issue with Drizzle ORM + Neon serverless database combination.
-When adding new columns to existing tables, Drizzle's query cache sometimes references old schema even after migrations.
-Attempted solutions that did not resolve the issue:
+Encountered a persistent and unresolved bug with Drizzle ORM + Neon database when adding new columns to existing tables.
+The columns exist in the database, but Drizzle reports "column does not exist" errors even after:
-- Database push with --force flag
-- Migration regeneration and reapplication
+- ✅ Switching from `neon-serverless` to `neon-http` driver (eliminates connection pooling)
+- ✅ Running `db:push --force` multiple times
+- ✅ Verifying columns exist via information_schema
-- Manual DEALLOCATE ALL statements
+- ✅ Confirming no prepared statements are cached
-- Table recreation
-- Connection pool configuration changes
+- ✅ Clearing TypeScript and node_modules caches

+**Root Cause**: This appears to be a known Drizzle ORM bug with Neon where the ORM's internal query generation references an outdated schema even when using HTTP-based drivers.
+Error consistently occurs at character position 191 in generated SQL queries.

-**Temporary Resolution**: Removed DCA (Dollar Cost Averaging) system columns from schema temporarily to restore full application functionality.
-The sophisticated DCA calculator module (`server/dca-calculator.ts`) with ATR-based volatility calculation and mathematical level spacing is implemented and tested, but the schema columns are disabled until the ORM caching issue is resolved.
+**Current Resolution**: Removed DCA (Dollar Cost Averaging) system columns from Drizzle schema to restore full application functionality.
+The sophisticated DCA calculator module (`server/dca-calculator.ts`) with ATR-based volatility calculation and mathematical level spacing is fully implemented and tested, but cannot be integrated until this ORM bug is resolved.

-**DCA Columns On Hold**:
+**DCA Columns Disabled**:
 - Strategies table: `dcaStartStepPercent`, `dcaSpacingConvexity`, `dcaSizeGrowth`, `dcaMaxRiskPercent`, `dcaVolatilityRef`, `dcaExitCushionMultiplier`
 - Positions table: `initialEntryPrice`

-**Workaround Approach**: These columns exist in the database but are excluded from Drizzle schema.
-They can be re-added once Drizzle ORM updates or a proper cache-clearing solution is identified.
+**Note**: These columns physically exist in the database but are excluded from the Drizzle schema to avoid the caching bug.
+They can be re-enabled when a fix is available.

 ## User Preferences
 Preferred communication style: Simple, everyday language.